Back to Blog

 The Gold Rush

 The discovery of gold in New South Wales and Victoria in the 1850s transformed Australia.
-The gold rush attracted hundreds of thousands of immigrants from around the world — including large numbers from China, Europe, and North America.
-This wave of migration dramatically increased Australia's population and diversity, and laid the economic foundations for several major cities.
+The gold rush drew hundreds of thousands of immigrants from around the world, including large numbers from China, Europe, and North America.
+This wave of migration sharply increased Australia's population and diversity, and laid the economic foundations for several major cities.

 Australia's National Symbols

-Questions about national symbols are among the most straightforward in the test — but only if you've memorised the key facts.
+Questions about national symbols are among the most straightforward in the test, but only if you've memorised the facts.
 Here is what you need to know:

 The Australian National Flag